elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - New index patterns in Kibana that matches new inices.
 - Harbor init not completing in time for tests.
 - Added missing parameter to velero default volumesnapshotlocation
+- Alertmanager not getting installed in the WC even when `ENABLE_CUSTOMER_ALERTMANAGER` is set to true

 ### Removed